wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

   - instanaserver (not used)

-You will use Linux shell scripts provided for the lab, to build Liberty server packages, construct a Liberty- ND Collective that spans the **server0** and **server1** host VMs, and deploy the server package to these two host VMs.
+You use Linux shell scripts provided for the lab, to build Liberty server packages, construct a Liberty- ND Collective that spans the **server0** and **server1** host VMs, and deploy the server package to these two host VMs.

-The Liberty-ND Collective that you will create is illustrated below:
+The Liberty-ND Collective that you create is illustrated below:

 ![](./images/media/image1.png)